AE Wealth Management LLC Buys Shares of 11,184 Chimera Investment Co. (NYSE:CIM)

 The firm also recently declared a quarterly dividend, which was paid on Friday, January 29th.
 Shareholders of record on Wednesday, December 30th were issued a $0.30 dividend.
 This represents a $1.20 annualized dividend and a yield of 10.57%.
 The ex-dividend date was Tuesday, December 29th.
 Chimera Investment’s dividend payout ratio is presently 53.33%.

 A number of analysts recently issued reports on CIM shares.
+Zacks Investment Research lowered Chimera Investment from a “buy” rating to a “hold” rating in a report on Thursday, January 7th.
 Raymond James reiterated a “hold” rating on shares of Chimera Investment in a report on Friday, December 4th.
-BTIG Research began coverage on Chimera Investment in a report on Monday, November 23rd.
+BTIG Research started coverage on Chimera Investment in a report on Monday, November 23rd.
 They issued a “neutral” rating for the company.
-Barclays downgraded shares of Chimera Investment from an “equal weight” rating to an “underweight” rating and boosted their price objective for the stock from $9.00 to $10.00 in a research note on Thursday, December 10th.
-Finally, Zacks Investment Research cut Chimera Investment from a “buy” rating to a “hold” rating in a research report on Thursday, January 7th.
+Finally, Barclays lowered Chimera Investment from an “equal weight” rating to an “underweight” rating and upped their target price for the stock from $9.00 to $10.00 in a report on Thursday, December 10th.
 One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the company.
 The company has an average rating of “Hold” and an average target price of $10.75.

 Chimera Investment Profile